What are legal parking spaces?

 At meters, load zones, fire lanes, reserved, disabled, or maintenance spaces.

-Parking permits are to be displayed hanging from the rear view mirror or clearly visible face up on the dash (permit number facing up).
+Parking permits are to be displayed hanging from the rear view mirror or clearly visible face up on the driver's side of the dash (permit number facing up).

 Yes.
 You can use your permit in your other vehicles.